-- Whole White Wheat Flour: Instead of all-purpose flour, I opt to use whole white wheat flour, which is 100% whole grain, yet bakes up just as light as all-purpose flour. for a dose of whole grains.
+- Whole White Wheat Flour: Instead of all-purpose flour, I opt to use whole white wheat flour, which is 100% whole grain, yet bakes up just as light as all-purpose flour.

 - Chocolate Chips: Chocolate Chips can be omitted to keep these muffins 100% free from refined sugars, but I recommend adding them for a burst of fudgy deliciousness.
 I love to use mini chocolate chips but regular chocolate chips work as well.

 - Applesauce: Applesauce is used to cut back on the amount of oil needed, while still keeping these muffins light and tender.
 It also helps to naturally sweeten the muffins.